aloishockenschlohe/dpm86_power_supply/README.md

 1. The power supply has to be set to "simple protocol".
 Please check the manual.
 2. Check the variable 'tty' and choose the right ttyUSB-device.
+3. Check the variable 'CURRENT_MAX' and set it to the maxium current delivered by your power supply.
-3. DO NOT USE Raspberry 4!
+4. DO NOT USE Raspberry 4!
 After a while a error message shows up ("serial.serialutil.SerialException: [Errno 12] could not open port /dev/ttyUSB0: [Errno 12] Cannot allocate memory: '/dev/ttyUSB0'") and the serial port isn't reachable anymore.
 Use RPi 3 or RPi Zero (W) instead.
 5. This script comes along with no warranty at all.
 You have been warned.
 6. Have fun.